davidjwalling/os/docs/COMMANDS.md

 a m,16k                Add/Allocate allocates 16 kilobytes

-a m                    Add/Allocate deduced type (i) creates zero-length file "m" in the current folder
-                       Note: "m" is a valid type specifier.
-But here it is interpreted as a file name because the size/unit subparameter is missing. a x                    Add/Allocate deduced type (i) creates zero-length file "x" in the current folder a readme               Add/Allocate creates zero-length file "readme" in the current folder a "readme"             Add/Allocate creates zero-length file "readme" in the current folder a ./readme             Add/Allocate creates zero-length file "readme" in the current folder a /readme              Add/Allocate creates zero-length file "readme" in the root folder a new/readme           Add/Allocate creates zero-length file "readme" in folder "new" in the current folder
+a m                    Add/Allocate deduced type (i) creates zero-length file "m" in the current folder a x                    Add/Allocate deduced type (i) creates zero-length file "x" in the current folder a readme               Add/Allocate creates zero-length file "readme" in the current folder a "readme"             Add/Allocate creates zero-length file "readme" in the current folder a i,readme             Add/Allocate creates zero-length file "readme" in the current folder a ./readme             Add/Allocate creates zero-length file "readme" in the current folder a /readme              Add/Allocate creates zero-length file "readme" in the root folder a new/readme           Add/Allocate creates zero-length file "readme" in folder "new" in the current folder

-a i,readme
-a new/                 Add/Allocate creates folder "new" in the current folder a /new/                Add/Allocate creates folder "new" in the root folder a "text file"          Add/Allocate creates the folder "text file" in the current folder
+a new/                 Add/Allocate creates folder "new" in the current folder a /new/                Add/Allocate creates folder "new" in the root folder a f,new                Add/Allocate creates folder "new" in the current folder a f,/new/              Add/Allocate creates folder "new" in the root folder

 ```